 With clear and accurate design patent drawings, you can obtain a design patent on your unique ornamental design.
 You must follow the strict guidelines set by USPTO to avoid issues with your application.
 Design patents are becoming more widely accepted.
 In the past five years, the number of design patent cases that favored the patent holder jumped from 30 percent to 50 percent.
 Major manufacturers use design patents on a daily basis to protect their unique designs.

 If you need help with design patent drawings, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.